jacob-p-schroeder/Dom-Perignon-Vintage-Analysis/docs/index.md

 ## Data

 Data is collected from two sources.
 The first source is where all of the necessary features were collected from.
-This is all of the weather data collected from the Open-Meteo API[https://open-meteo.com/]
+This is all of the weather data collected from the [Open-Meteo API](https://open-meteo.com/).
+Data collected from the source include seven different parameters for every day of the year from January 1, 1940 until December 31, 2023.
+The labels were webscraped from the [Dom Perignon Wikipedia Page](https://en.wikipedia.org/wiki/Dom_P%C3%A9rignon).

 ### Features